collinskoech11/Leetcode/Searching/Readme.md

 #### Auxiliary Space: If we don’t consider size of stack for function calls then O(1) otherwise O(n)

 ## BFS Traversal of a Graph vs Tree

+In breadth first search we make use of the queue data structure which allows us to add elements to the back and leave from the front
 ```javascript
                  (1)
                /     \